CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 up different number of sub jobs, which could lead to a faster or slower algorithm.

+## Limiting the amount of data processed per mapper

+By default, Yothalot will assign an input file to be mapped to a single mapper.
+This means that if you are mapping three (3) input files, you can expect at most three (3) mapper processes to be started.
+If processing a single file takes a long time, you may wish to start multiple mapper processes for a single file.
+This is controlled by the *limits* property inside the mapper JSON.
+There are two interesting properties that can be set here:

+* **bytes**     - max number of bytes to be processed by a single mapper
+* **records**   - max number of records to be processed by a single mapper

+As you might have guessed, the *bytes* property limits the amount of bytes processed in a single mapper.
+This should - if set - be a multiple of the split size in the file (which defaults to 10 MB).
+This is useful if you have very few very big files (say: 100 GB).
+Without this setting, the entire file would be processed by a single mapper process.
+Limiting the number of bytes to 10240 (10 MB) would allow multiple mappers to process parts of the file - allowing for scaling out the job over the cluster.

+Another useful setting is the *records* property, this limits the number of records that a single mapper can process.
+This setting can be useful when the records are small (and thus even a single split contains a lot of records) and mapping a single record is a heavy operation.
+This feature comes at a cost -
+however: Increased I/O. Every mapper has to first search for the right record to start processing - meaning all the records from the beginning of the split will be parsed (but not used!).
+To mitigate this problem, it is advised to set the *bytes* limit to the smallest possible option (the split size of the file, which defaults to 10 MB).
+This way, the mapper only has to search from the start of the split, and not the start of the entire file.

+The only reason to use the *records* property and not use the *bytes* property at the same time might be when you need each mapper to process a very specific amount of records.
+Setting the *bytes* property might cause the final mapper of a split to not reach the maximum number of records.
+This should not be an issue for a normal workload, so in practically all cases you'll want to use these options together.

 ## Setting the modulo

 You can tweak the performance of your mapreduce jobs by changing the per-job *modulo* setting.
 The Yothalot framework calculates the hash value for every mapped key, and based on the hash and the modulo setting it splits up the intermediate mapped data into groups.
 The default modulo value is one, meaning that all data ends up in the same group, which effectively means that you do not have grouped data.

 When you use a higher value for modulo, the mapped data gets grouped into multiple intermediate files, and the subsequent reducers and writers will only operate on one of these groups.
 This means that more processes are started (which is extra overhead), but at the same time more processes can run in parallel (which is good if you have enough CPU and memory available), and each of these processes has to process less data.

 The default modulo value is 1, meaning that the data is not split up into groups.
 This does have advantages, because after everything has been mapped and reduced, the Yothalot framework will start only a single writer process to write all the discovered key/value pairs.
 This is a very nice thing, because since you have only a single writer process, you do not have to worry about race conditions, and you can thus for example write all output to a single file.

 However, if you discover that a lot of time is lost in the writing phase of your map/reduce algorithm, you can start experimenting with setting the modulo to higher values.
 Yothalot will start up more reducers and writers, but each of these processes receive less data and can therefore run faster.

 Keep in mind that if you use a modulo value higher than one, multiple writer processes are started at the end of the mapreduce algorithm, and your `write()` method has to be "parallelism safe".
 You should write to a resource that can deal with parallel writes (like a database or different files in a directory), or you should use some kind of locking mechanism.

 ## Limiting input

 The *write* phase of the mapreduce algorithm takes the output from previous *map* and *reduce* processes, and merges (and optionally reduces) all that data before it calls the user-supplied `write()` method to write the data.
 In the default setup, there is no input restriction for this *write* phase.
 The writer processes are started with all the input that is available from the previous mapper and reducer steps, no matter how big that input is.

 You can limit this input.
 You can for example specify that a writer is only